awsdocs/aws-tools-ado-vsts-user-guide/doc_source/index.md

-# AWS Tools for Microsoft Visual Studio Team Services User Guide
+# AWS Toolkit for Microsoft Azure DevOps User Guide

 -----
 *****Copyright &copy; 2020 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****